PROJECT 1

 Public health and behavioral health systems often rely on lagging, aggregate indicators that limit local context and nuance.
 While data is widely available, it can be difficult to understand what is driving outcomes across regions, interpret how community experiences align with available statistics, and identify where targeted interventions can have the greatest impact.

-We needed a way to combine validated quantitative data with qualitative insights at scale and make it usable for a broad external audience.
+The organization needed a way to combine trusted quantitative data with qualitative community insights at scale, and to make that information accessible to a broad, non-technical audience.

 Our Approach

-We worked closely with leadership, research, and product teams to build a public-facing platform grounded in a strong data foundation and clear governance.
+We worked in close partnership with leadership, research, and product teams to design a platform that balanced rigor, accessibility, and responsible data use.

-• Integrated data foundation: We unified internal survey, interview, and focus group data with validated external datasets using a modern, cloud-based data infrastructure.
+• Integrated data foundation: Bringing together survey results, interviews, and focus group findings with validated public datasets in a shared, cloud-based system.

 Results & Impact

-• Richer context: Users can access both quantitative indicators and community insights in one place.
+• Richer understanding: Users can explore quantitative indicators alongside community perspectives in one place.

-• Improved decision-making: Policymakers and advocates can identify patterns, gaps, and intervention opportunities beyond surface-level metrics.
+• More informed action: Policymakers and advocates can identify patterns, gaps, and opportunities that are often missed by aggregate metrics alone.

-• Greater accessibility: Non-technical users can engage meaningfully with complex data.
+• Broader access: Non-technical users can engage meaningfully with complex data without specialized training.

-• Scalable foundation: The platform supports additional datasets, jurisdictions, and future use cases.
+• Built for growth: The platform can expand to include additional datasets, communities, and future use cases.

 Next